-Currently the best preserved is the Lower Gate complex with the barbican and the southern section of the walls with the Black and Red towers.
-In addition, a large part of the eastern section and the northern part have been preserved.
-The walls integrated into the building are also visible from the west.
-There is a tourist information center in the barbican tower.
+Currently, the best-preserved part of the fortifications is the Lower Gate complex with the barbican and the southern section of the walls with the Black and Red towers.
+In addition, a large part of the eastern section and part of the northern section have been preserved.
+The walls incorporated into the buildings are also visible from the west.
+Of the rectangular towers, only one has survived, currently called Franciscan, which became part of the Baroque monastery complex and was adapted to its needs.
+The barbican tower houses a tourist information center.

 Lexikon stredovekých miest na Slovensku, red. Štefánik M., Lukačka J., Bratislava 2010.